2000's - The War on Terrorism

 and Senate members.

-stock by U.S. billionaire Kirk Kerkorian.
+billionaire Kirk Kerkorian.

 |January 4, 2007 - The first female speaker of the U.S. House of

 Representatives, Representative Nancy Pelosi of San Francisco,

 California, is sworn into office.

-January 10, 2007 - President George W. Bush announces a troop surge of 21,500
+10, 2007 - President George W. Bush announces a troop surge of 21,500

 for the war in Iraq to stem the violence at the request of new

-commander General Petreus.
-This controversial policy begins
+commander General Petraeus.
+This controversial policy begins to show

-with a reduction in violent attacks against coalition forces and Iraqi
+reduction in violent attacks against coalition forces and Iraqi

 civilians.
-Progress on the political front within the Iraqi
+Progress on the political front within the Iraqi national

-developments on the military front.
+the military front.

 December 13, 2007 - The Mitchell Report on the Steroids Scandal in baseball

 is published.
-It recounted a year long investigation into the
+It recounted a year long investigation into the use and

-and

 abuse of performance enhancing drugs over a two decade period,

 including steroids and human growth hormone.
 Nearly ninety